Chip Roy: Foreign relations

-Hate crimes against Asian-Americans
+Hate crimes against Asian Americans

-During a congressional hearing held in the wake of a mass shooting in Atlanta that killed eight people, including six Asian American women, Roy questioned whether the committee's attempts to prevent hate crimes and hate incidents against Asian Americans would hamper free speech.
+During a congressional hearing held in the wake of a mass shooting in Atlanta that killed eight people, including six Asian-American women, Roy questioned whether the committee's attempts to prevent hate crimes and hate incidents against Asian Americans would hamper free speech.
 His opening statement also included a remark that appeared to advocate lynching: "There are old sayings in Texas about find all the rope in Texas and get a tall oak tree.
 We take justice very seriously.
 And we ought to do that.
 Round up the bad guys."
 His statements prompted criticism from Democrats, including Representative Grace Meng, who said, "This hearing was to address the hurt and pain of our community, to find solutions.
 And we will not let you take our voice from us."

-After the hearing, Roy declined to apologize and complained about "Chinese Communists who seek to destroy us" while clarifying that he meant the discussion should focus on "taking out bad guys" instead of addressing issues like hate speech.
+After the hearing, Roy declined to apologize and complained about "Chinese Communists who seek to destroy us", while clarifying that he meant that the discussion should focus on "taking out bad guys" instead of addressing issues like hate speech.
 Texas GOP chair and former Florida congressman Allen West wrote that Roy's remarks "were inappropriate and unfortunate ...
 While his comments about hanging were dumb, they're not grounds for resignation ...
 My recommendation to Congressman Chip Roy would be to engage the brain before firing the mouth ...
 It would avoid embarrassing situations such as this."